Family Day: Canada

 Nearly two-thirds of Canadians reside in a province that observes a statutory holiday on the third Monday of February.
 The holiday is called Family Day in five provinces (Alberta, British Columbia, New Brunswick, Ontario and Saskatchewan), Louis Riel Day in Manitoba, Islander Day in Prince Edward Island, and Heritage Day in Nova Scotia.
 There is no federally established Family Day.

 This holiday was first observed in Alberta in 1990, followed by Saskatchewan in 2007 and Ontario in 2008.
 On May 28, 2012, the BC government announced that Family Day would be observed on the second Monday in February each year, starting February 11, 2013.
 In February 2018, the BC government announced that Family Day would move to the third Monday in February from 2019 onward, aligning the holiday with other Canadian provinces.
 In April 2017, the NB government announced the family statutory holiday to begin in February 2018.

-As a new holiday, there are no traditional activities that are associated with the day.
-Canadians use the long weekend for whatever purpose they like.
-In at least British Columbia, the decision to add this public holiday was due to the lengthy gap between the New Year's Day and Good Friday public holidays.
+In at least British Columbia, the decision to add this public holiday was in part due to the lengthy gap between the New Year's Day and Good Friday public holidays.
+Family Day is a time for British Columbians to pause, connect, and enjoy time with their loved ones.

 Otherwise, Canadian provinces have a public holiday at least every other month.

 Family Day is unrelated to National Family Week, a campaign put on each October by the Canadian Association of Family Resource Programs.